Networking — Info Tab

 Sub-tabWhat It Shows

-All HostsEvery device the Abilis has seen on the network.
+All HostsEvery device the Abilis has seen on the network — whether you're monitoring it or not.

 Unknown HostsDevices that appeared on the network but are not in your monitored list.
 Each unknown host has an Add To Monitor button so you can start watching it.